albeerto-dev/Beerboy/README.md

 * Resistor 100 Ohm x 1 [buzzer]
 * Resistor 4.700 Ohm x 1 [DS18B20]
 * SSR 25A / 40A x 1
-## Tuning parameters
+## Tuning PID parameters
 <img src= "https://github.com/albeerto-dev/Beerboy/blob/master/PID_tuning.gif" align="right" />

-Before the first brew with this controller it's necessary to tune the 3 parameters of the `PID controller : KI , KD, KP`.
+Before the first batch with this controller it's necessary to tune the 3 parameters of the `PID controller : KI , KD, KP`.
 Fill up the mash tun with the same liters of water usually used for the brew.
 Select MANUAL MODE on the controller and while the arduino board is connected to your PC and the Serial monitor is opend set new tuning parameters following these steps:
  1. Set all gains to zero except KP.
  2. Increase the P gain until the response to a disturbance is steady oscillation.